 - Wear hiking shoes with a good grip.
 Flip flops and sandals make you particularly vulnerable to slipping or injuring yourself.

 - Bring a picnic and plenty of water.
 Reaching some waterfalls in your state parks require a challenging hike!

 - Plan ahead to ensure you will be back to your campsite or parking area before sunset.

 - Winter is an exceptional time to visit waterfalls in North Carolina state parks, as trees drop their leaves and reveal sweeping views.
-Watch for icy patches along the trail and on decks and overlook areas from the mist of the waterfalls.
+Watch for icy patches along the trail and overlook areas from the mist of the waterfalls.

-- Pets must be on attended leash AT ALL TIMES.
+- Pets must be on an attended leash at all times.
 The leash must be no longer than 6 feet.

 - Pet owners who do not have their pets on a leash will receive a fine.

 - You must pick up after your pet.
 Pet waste is not fertilizer and should not be left on the ground.
 It is toxic and harmful to plants and other animals in the park.